-Today the Way of the Gods is an extraordinary route which winds among evocative landscapes of the Tuscan-Emilian Apennines, and that each spring is the preferred destination for travelers who want to reach the cities of Florence and Bologna while discovering the Apennines.Forget motorways, trains and cars and rediscover the good old slow ways amid these beautiful landscapes.
+Today, the Way of the Gods is an extraordinary route that unwinds among breathtaking landscapes of the Tuscan-Emilian Apennines.
+Come spring, the Way of the Gods is the preferred destination for travelers who want to see the cities of Florence and Bologna while discovering the Apennines.Forget motorways, trains and cars and rediscover the good old slow ways amid these beautiful landscapes.
 The Way of the Gods will repay you with some amazing views and great memories.

 Services and practical information